 Solar panels cost a considerable amount of money to install.
 To get the most out of your investment, look for these criteria in the product’s brochure:

 The efficiency of the panels refers to the percentage of sunlight that gets converted into electricity.
 A solar panel with 20% efficiency converts 20% of solar irradiation that falls onto the panel into electricity.
-Current solar panels in the market yields between 15% and 20%.
+Current solar panels in the market yield between 15% and 20%.

 Solar panels with monocrystalline silicon wafers have higher efficiency as a result of their uniform composition.
 This type of silicon wafers possesses superior performance in less optimal conditions such as high heat and low light.
 On the contrary, polycrystalline silicon wafers are less efficient due to their more fragmented composition.